-- (a) Petition process. - (1) Petitions for an Impact Fee Re-determination (IFR), refund of Impact Fees, credits against Impact Fees and/or reimbursements of Impact Fees in view of System Improvements, as each are further outlined below, shall be submitted by written petition under the requirements and time limits provided herein.
-All petition requests, except petitions for refunds under subsection (c) below, shall be accompanied by such fee as may be established from time to time by the City Manager. - (2) Sole authority to finally decide petitions for Impact Fee Re-determinations, refund, credits, or reimbursements shall reside with the City Council, which shall receive and consider the advice of the Review Board.
-The Council shall have full power to affirm, reverse, or modify the action of the Review Board so long as such Council action is based on applicable law and the provisions of this chapter.
-The decision of the Council shall be reduced to writing and signed by the City Manager. - (3) Authority is hereby granted to the office of the City Manager to form an Impact Fee Review Board, pursuant to Section 3.02.14 of the City Charter, the said Board to be constituted as and when necessary to address requests for redetermination, credits, reimbursements, or refunds of impact fees paid, and shall be, when so constituted, empowered to hear all petitions for Impact Fee Redeterminations, refunds, credits, or any other appeals of city staff findings as the same might otherwise appear in this Chapter or result from the administration thereof.
-Each Board, when implemented, shall consist of at least two sitting City Commissioners, the City Manager or his designee, Building Inspector, and Planning director, or any other staff or persons the City Manager or his designee deems appropriate.
+- 1. Petitions for an Impact Fee Re-determination (IFR), refund of Impact Fees, credits against Impact Fees and/or reimbursements of Impact Fees in view of System Improvements, as each are further outlined below, shall be submitted by written petition under the requirements and time limits provided herein.
+All petition requests, except petitions for refunds under subsection (c) below, shall be accompanied by such fee as may be established from time to time by the city manager. - 2.
+Sole authority to finally decide petitions for Impact Fee Re-determinations, refund, credits, or reimbursements shall reside with the city commission, which shall receive and consider the advice of the Review Board.
+The commission shall have full power to affirm, reverse, or modify the action of the Review Board so long as such commission action is based on applicable law and the provisions of this chapter.
+The decision of the commission shall be reduced to writing and signed by the city manager. - 3.
+Authority is hereby granted to the office of the city manager to form an Impact Fee Review Board, the Board to be constituted as and when necessary to address requests for redetermination, credits, reimbursements, or refunds of impact fees paid, and shall be, when so constituted, empowered to hear all petitions for Impact Fee Redeterminations, refunds, credits, or any other appeals of city staff findings as the same might otherwise appear in this Chapter or result from the administration thereof.
+Each Board, when implemented, shall consist of at least two sitting city commissioners, the city manager or his designee, Building Inspector, and Planning director, or any other staff or persons the city manager or his designee deems appropriate.